mha1376/monish/README.md

 ```

 The refresh interval is configured via `refresh_sec` (default 3 seconds). `monish.sh` automatically reads server names from all `[server "..."]` sections in the config, so no environment variables are required.

+## RAM monitoring
+`monish` queries each server with `free -m` and calculates the percentage of used
+memory.
+This value is shown in the table output and as the `ram_usage` field in
+JSON mode.
+No additional configuration is required.

 ## Color thresholds
 | Metric | Green | Yellow | Red |